 Designed for Fun

-DESIGNED FOR FUN SPACE SAVING DESIGN IN A CHILDREN'S BATHROOM Greek Revival Townhouse - Greenwich Village, New York
+SPACE SAVING DESIGN IN A CHILDREN'S BATHROOM Greek Revival Townhouse - Greenwich Village, New York

 Designer Coco Kanakis, Principal of Spaciality Inc. in Bedford Corners, New York, used a Geberit in-wall toilet system to maximize the space and create a fun young boys’ bathroom.
 The “urban skateboard park” is one of six bathrooms in a 5000-square-foot, Greek Revival townhouse in Greenwich Village.
 The design was made possible by the Geberit system.